Insurance12 min read

 After Passing Your Exam

-2. Apply through NIPR (National Insurance Producer Registry)
+2. Apply through NIPR (National Insurance Producer Registry) and pay the $54 state license fee

-3. Complete background check if required
+3. Complete fingerprinting/background check as required by Maryland

 2026 Maryland Updates